tromp/cuckoo/README.md

 GPU Advantage Bounty
 --------------
-$500 for an open source implementation for a consumer GPU that is twice as fast as a high-end Intel Core i7 (4 cores/8 threads).
+$500 for an open source implementation for a consumer GPU that is 4x as fast as a 4-core 8-thread Intel Core i7.
 Again with N ranging over {2^28,2^30,2^32}.

-cuda_miner.cu is a straightforward port of the miner that, without any GPU specific optimizations, is about as fast as an Intel Core i7, but already spends 85% of its time waiting on memory accesses.
+cuda_miner.cu is a straightforward port of the miner that, without any GPU specific optimizations, will soon be about twice as fast as an Intel Core i7.

 These bounties are to expire at the end of 2015.
 They are admittedly modest in size, but then claiming them might only require one or two insightful tweaks to my existing implementations.